Roman Britain: Third century

-Diocletian's reforms
+Fourth century government

-As part of Diocletian's reforms, the provinces of Roman Britain were organized as a diocese governed by a vicarius under a praetorian prefect who, from 318 to 331, was Junius Bassus who was based at Augusta Treverorum (Trier).
+In a reform carried out by 312, the Diocese of Britain was divided into four provinces, Maxima Caesariensis, Flavia Caesariensis, Britannia Prima and Britannia Secunda.
+The diocese was governed by a vicarius, and Britain was part of the Gallic region under the overall authority of a praetorian prefect, based at Trier.

 The vicarius was based at Londinium as the principal city of the diocese.
 Londinium and Eboracum continued as provincial capitals and the territory was divided up into smaller provinces for administrative efficiency.

-Civilian and military authority of a province was no longer exercised by one official and the governor was stripped of military command which was handed over to the Dux Britanniarum by 314.
+Civilian and military authority of a province was no longer exercised by one official, and the governor was stripped of military command, which was handed over to the Dux Britanniarum by 314.
 The governor of a province assumed more financial duties (the procurators of the Treasury ministry were slowly phased out in the first three decades of the 4th century).
-The Dux was commander of the troops of the Northern Region, primarily along Hadrian's Wall and his responsibilities included protection of the frontier.
+The Dux was commander of the troops of the Northern Region, primarily along Hadrian's Wall, and his responsibilities included protection of the frontier.
 He had significant autonomy due in part to the distance from his superiors.

 The tasks of the vicarius were to control and coordinate the activities of governors; monitor but not interfere with the daily functioning of the Treasury and Crown Estates, which had their own administrative infrastructure; and act as the regional quartermaster-general of the armed forces.
 In short, as the sole civilian official with superior authority, he had general oversight of the administration, as well as direct control, while not absolute, over governors who were part of the prefecture; the other two fiscal departments were not.

 The early-4th-century Verona List, the late-4th-century work of Sextus Rufus, and the early-5th-century List of Offices and work of Polemius Silvius all list four provinces by some variation of the names Britannia I, Britannia II, Maxima Caesariensis, and Flavia Caesariensis; all of these seem to have initially been directed by a governor (praeses) of equestrian rank.
 The 5th-century sources list a fifth province named Valentia and give its governor and Maxima's a consular rank.
-Ammianus mentions Valentia as well, describing its creation by Count Theodosius in 369 after the quelling of the Great Conspiracy.
+Ammianus mentions Valentia as well, describing its creation by Theodosius the Elder in 369 after the quelling of the Great Conspiracy.
 Ammianus considered it a re-creation of a formerly lost province, leading some to think there had been an earlier fifth province under another name (may be the enigmatic "Vespasiana"?), and leading others to place Valentia beyond Hadrian's Wall, in the territory abandoned south of the Antonine Wall.